HYPERTROPHY: the enlargement of an organ or tissue from the increase in the size of its cells.

 And so on…

 Just because kettlebells are mostly used for anything but hypertrophy—because most of us kettlebell enthusiasts care more about other things than looking huge and impressive—doesn’t mean that they can’t be used to achieve hypertrophy to the extent of what bodybuilders do.

 “STOP THE PRESS!
 So you’re telling me that unless I workout really slow and eat right I don’t get any hypertrophy (muscle growth)?”

-Nope, that’s not the case, hypertrophy will occur if you’re lifting weight, it’s just that when people talk about hypertrophy training they refer to the type of training that is intended to induce the fastest muscle growth.
+Nope, that’s not the case, hypertrophy will occur if you’re lifting weight, it’s just that when people talk about hypertrophy training they refer to the type of training that is intended to induce the fastest and largest muscle growth—that usually comes paired with something that starts with an S and is injected.

 Barbell versus Kettlebell

 Deadlifts, no doubt that you can go higher in weight with the barbell, consider this though, stacked grip with two 48kgs (96kg) in one hand!
 The grip strength required is also double, grip strength defines a lot of your training, no grip strength, no heavyweights.
 Two birds one stone type of thing.

-Curls, I’ve previously written enough on, but again so many angles possible.
+Curls, I’ve previously written enough on, but again so many angles possible and the kettlebell curl is superior in providing mechanical tension at the top of the biceps curl.

 In the end, use what works best for you, use what you prefer to use, but don’t say you can’t do hypertrophy training with kettlebells.

 Side note: I’m not saying that kettlebells are all you need, just like a bodybuilder doesn’t just use the barbell, so include pull-ups and other exercises.

 The kettlebell also has increments of 1kg or less with KETTLE WEIGHTs.